Last updated: June 2026. Written by Josh Hutcheson, OnlineCourseing editor. See our review methodology.

+Is Coursera legit?
 Yes.
-Coursera is a legitimate, publicly-traded company (NYSE: COUR) founded in 2012 by Stanford CS professors Andrew Ng and Daphne Koller.
-The platform partners with 250+ universities (Stanford, Yale, Michigan, Penn, Imperial College, etc.) and 50+ major companies (Google, IBM, Meta, Amazon).
+Coursera is a publicly-traded US company (NYSE: COUR) founded in 2012 by Stanford professors Andrew Ng and Daphne Koller.
+It partners with 250+ universities (Stanford, Yale, Michigan, Penn, Imperial College) and 50+ companies (Google, IBM, Meta, Amazon).
+The company is legitimate; what varies is whether a specific certificate is accredited or employer-recognized.

-“Is Coursera legit?” gets searched 3,200 times a month, often by would-be learners who’ve been burned by certificate-mill websites or unsure whether an online platform can deliver real credentials.
-The honest answer requires distinguishing three separate questions: Is the company legitimate?
+“Is Coursera legit?” gets searched thousands of times a month, often by would-be learners who’ve been burned by certificate-mill websites or aren’t sure whether an online platform can deliver real credentials.
+The honest answer requires separating three different questions: Is the company legitimate?
 Are the courses accredited?
 Will employers recognize the certificates?
+We’ll take each in turn.

 Is Coursera a Legitimate Company?